andrea-cavallo-98/Computational-Intelligence/README.md

 ### Traveling Salesman Problem
 The file `tsp.py` contains a genetic algorithm for the solution of the traveling salesman problem in Python.
+Different crossover types and mutation types are implemented and experimented.